 The fund encourages content creators by embracing the TikTok ethos of authenticity, ingenuity, and passion.

-TikTok users who are 18 and older are welcome to apply for the fund if:
+TikTok users are welcome to apply for the Creator Fund if:

 - They are a legal resident of the U.S., U.K., Germany, Italy, France, or Spain